 Housing on the Hill Day 2023

 Housing on the Hill Day is an annual event organized by CHRA that facilitates meetings between housing professionals and Members of Parliament to discuss issues of importance to the social and non-profit housing sector.
+This year’s event is taking place on Tuesday, November 28.

-Attendees will meet with MPs throughout the day while we offer ongoing programming at the Delta Hotel including:
+Participants will meet with MPs throughout the day while we offer ongoing programming at the Delta Hotel including:

 - an all-party political panel that will provide insight into the parties' views on addressing the housing crisis